Sustainable Development of Ribes, Aronia – Elderberry as Commerical Crops in the Northeast

 d.
 The feasibility studies have found the Ribes industry to be one of the most promising seen many years.

 e.
 A Ribes cookbook has been published with over 800 recipes.
-It is suitable for selling at farmers’ markets, and other retail sites.
+It os suitable for selling at farmers’ markets, and other retail sites.

 g.
-The International Ribes Association will become active again in 2005.
+The International Ribes Association has been strengthened this year, with further plans for 2003.
 This will be an excellent resource for growers and processors at all levels.

 h.
 A series of list serves exists for the Ribes industry.